-Dozens Reportedly Killed in Stampede at Israeli Religious Festival
+'Nearly 40' People Killed in Stampede at Israeli Religious Festival, Medic Says

-(JERUSALEM) — A stampede broke out early Friday at a Jewish religious gathering attended by tens of thousands of people in northern Israel, leaving scores injured, authorities said.
-Israeli media reported that at least 40 people were killed and published photos of rows of bodies.
+A stampede broke out early Friday at a Jewish religious gathering attended by tens of thousands of people in northern Israel, leaving 150 hospitalized, authorities said.
+Israeli media reported that as many as 44 people were killed and published photos of rows of bodies.

 The disaster occurred at Mount Meron at the main celebrations of Lag BaOmer, a holiday when tens of thousands of people, mostly ultra-Orthodox Jews, gather to honor Rabbi Shimon Bar Yochai, a 2nd century sage and mystic who is buried there.
-Large crowds traditionally light bonfires as part of the celebrations at Mount Meron.
+Large crowds traditionally light bonfires, pray and dance as part of the celebrations.

 Prime Minister Benjamin Netanyahu called it a “great tragedy,” and said everyone was praying for the victims.